jacobh/bikepacking-journal/content/rides/otways-west.md

 ### 0 - 4km Bridge Track

+2.3km at an average of 11.6% (238m gain), peaking at 16%.
+It took 35 minutes at an average cadence of 41rpm.

 ### 4 - 16km Ridge Road, Kawarren East Road & Bull Hill Road

+- Roller coaster

 ### 16 - 24km Old Beechy Rail Trail

+- Wet weather gear
+- Unexpected slightly technical climb and descent
+- mind numbing TT grind up a a 1% rail trail

 ### 24 - 36km Return to Colac

+- Wet sand in the drivetrain